lohedges/latuxit/README.md

 ``` bash
 -b, --batch
 ```
 Run `latuxit` in "batch" mode.
-In batch mode, `latuxit` will no longer ask the user to edit any failed equations.
+In batch mode `latuxit` will no longer ask the user to edit any failed equations.
 This is useful when processing a large number of equations using a batch script, e.g. when the user doesn't want to edit many potentially incorrect equations by hand, or deal with memory